 Nov.
-1st to 3d.
-It still blew a gale from the northward, which did not intermit till the Saturday night; and though the sky was clear, the snow-drift was so thick that we could see nothing, and no one could venture out.
+1 to 3; it still blew a gale from the northward, which did not intermit till the Saturday night; and though the sky was clear, the snow-drift was so thick that we could see nothing, and no one could venture out.
 A good deal of open water was seen after this storm, and the thermometer fell to 18° minus.
-On Sunday it was comparatively moderate, and, at night, became at length calm.
+Nov.
+4; on Sunday it was comparatively moderate, and, at night, became at length calm.

-5th and 6th.
-The snow-wall was finished; and the ice, under a west wind, closed in on the shore.
+Nov.
+5 and 6; the snow wall was finished; and the ice, under a west wind, closed in on the shore.
 By throwing water on the walls, and pointing the joints with wet snow, it became quite impervious to cold.
-On the seventh, the thermometer sank to 35° minus; and a strong breeze sprung up, ending in a gale with drift snow at night, which continuing on the next day, lasted all the following; the ice driving to the southward, and opening much clear water to the north.
+On the seventh, the thermometer sank to 35° minus: and a strong breeze sprung up, ending in a gale with drift snow at night, which continuing on the next day, lasted all the following; the ice driving to the southward, and opening much clear water to the north.

-11th. to 15th.
 Sunday was calm and cold.
 On Monday it blew hard, with drift snow; still moving the ice and opening more water.
-Nor did it change on the next day, while the thermometer fell 37° minus.
+Nor did it change on the next day, while the thermometer fell to 37° minus.
 The sun was in the horizon on the fourteenth, and was seen for the last time on the fifteenth.
 There was no change in the weather, except an unexpected rise of the thermometer to minus 10°.

-16th.
-The gale became worse than ever, and there was now clear water as far as we could see to the north-eastward, which, on the next day, was entirely frozen over and covered with snow.
+Nov.
+16; the gale became worse than ever, and there was now clear water as far as we could see to the north-eastward, which, on the next day, was entirely frozen over and covered with snow.
 On these days of confinement there had been abundant work within, in fitting up the bed places, and in constructing and supplying a ventilator.
-The good effect of this contrivance was immediately felt, in its carrying off the vapour.
+The good effect of this contrivance was immediately felt, in its carrying off the vapour: On Sunday the weather had moderated, but it was hazy on Monday, becoming calm on the next day.
+Thus it continued till a wind rose from the eastward, but not so as to render the work of the men, out of doors, in constructing a snow passage.

-On Sunday the eighteenth, the weather had moderated, but it was hazy on Monday, becoming calm on the next day.
-Thus it continued till a wind rose from the eastward, but not so as to render the work of the men, out of doors, in constructing a snow passage, impracticable.
-21st.
-We saw a second wolf on this day, which was fired at, but not killed, since it was afterwards seen, wounded, but still able to escape.
-The men were imprisoned till Saturday night, and the ther mometer was then at 13° minus.
+impracticable.
+Nov.
+21; we saw a second wolf on this day, which was fired at, but not killed, since it was afterwards seen, wounded, but still able to escape.
+The men were imprisoned till Saturday night, and the thermometer was then at 13 deg. minus.

-25th to 30th.
 Sunday did not admit of walking after divine service.
 During all the remainder of this month, the ice continued in motion, under a west wind, and moderate weather.
-The men finished their work, and the thermometer at the end of November was minus 32°.
+The men finished their work, and the thermometer at the end of November was minus 32 deg.

 The first part of the abstract of this month, which I shall give, relates to the temperature.
-The extremes were 8° and 37° minus, and the mean is 201⁄2° minus, being 151⁄2° less than that at Port Bowen in the corresponding month of 1834.
+The extremes were 8 deg. and 37 deg. minus, and the mean is $20\frac{1}{2}$ deg. minus, being $15\frac{1}{2}$ deg. less than that at Port Bowen in the corresponding month of 1824.